GenomicDataInfrastructure/oneplusmg-framework/pages/usecases/common-complex-diseases.md

 ---
 title: Common and complex diseases
-description: The Common and Complex Disease Use Case are focussing on the devlopment of a national-focussed decision support software based on Polygenic Risk Scores (PRS) results.
+description: The Common and Complex Disease Use Case are focussing on the development of a national-focussed decision support software based on Polygenic Risk Scores (PRS) results.
 page_id: common-complex-diseases
 ---
-The Common and Complex Disease Use Case are focussing on the devlopment of a national-focussed decision support software based on Polygenic Risk Scores (PRS) results.
+The Common and Complex Disease Use Case are focussing on the development of a national-focussed decision support software based on Polygenic Risk Scores (PRS) results.

 The expected outcomes from the 1+MG initiative for the Common and Complex Disease Use Cases are to: